Class of '07: Production

 Class of '07 was first announced on May 18, 2021.
 On December 13, 2021, it was reported that production had begun in Australia, through Matchbox Pictures, starring Emily Browning, Caitlin Stasey, and Megan Smart.
-The all-female ensemble comedy series is created, written, and directed by Kacie Anning.
+The all-female ensemble comedy series was created, written, and directed by Kacie Anning.
 It was filmed in and around Sydney.

 Release

 The eight-part, 30-minute series premiered on Prime Video on March 17, 2023.

 Reception

 Anna Govert of Paste called the series "a brutal and raw examination of womanhood and the aftereffects of high school, a love letter to female friendships, and a raunchy and rowdy good time to boot."
 Katie Cunningham of The Guardian gave it 3 out of 5 stars, calling the cast "utterly charming" and concluding that the series "finds its rhythm as it gets further along."